radovankavicky/conference_scheduler/README.md

     * Managing presenters' availibilties
     * Clustering of similar topics
     * Spreading popular talks across the schedule
-    * Building tracks fo topics
+    * Building tracks of topics (e.g. a Django track)
  * Taking results of a user votion into account
- * Export to Excel or group review.
+ * Export to table.xlsx or peer review.

 This scheduler is designed to built schedules.
 As of now it does not manage schedule changes.